Advertisement

 Breast cancer is the second most common cancer among women in the United States, and one out of eight women will be diagnosed with breast cancer in her lifetime.

-Although these statistics are alarming, making a few lifestyle changes can help keep your breasts in tip-top shape and lower your risk of breast cancer.
+Making a few lifestyle changes can help keep your breasts healthy and lower your risk of breast cancer.

 2 / 5

 Sipping even a few drinks per week is linked with a greater chance of developing breast cancer, according to the American Cancer Society.
-Alcohol can not only damage DNA in cells, increasing your cancer risk, but regularly overdoing it bumps up your odds of hormone-receptor-positive breast cancer.
+Alcohol can not only damage DNA, the genetic material in cells, and increase your cancer risk, but regularly drinking too much alcohol increases your odds of hormone-receptor-positive breast cancer, the most common type of breast cancer.

 “If you drink alcohol, it is recommended that you consume less than one drink per day,” says Sean Edmunds, MD, an OBGYN at St. Mark’s Hospital in Salt Lake City, Utah.
-At your next happy hour, instead of a second glass of wine, reach for soda water with lime.
+Instead of a second glass of wine, reach for soda water with lime.
 Remember, one drink is equivalent to 12 ounces of beer, 5 ounces of wine or 1.5 ounces of liquor.

 middle-aged woman strength training